steinwurf/stub/README.rst

 The unit tests for the stub library are located in the ``test/src`` folder.

-We use the Google Unit Testing Framework (gtest) to drive drive the unit tests.
+We use the Google Unit Testing Framework (gtest) to drive the unit tests.
 To build the tests run:

 ::
     python waf configure
     python waf

-Depending on the platform your should see a test binary called ``stub_tests`` in:
+Depending on the platform you should see a test binary called ``stub_tests`` in (extension also depends on operating system e.g. ``.exe`` for windows):

 ::